pi-hole/docker-pi-hole/README.md

 ### Upgrading

 **If you try to use pihole's built in updater it is not guaranteed to work**; it almost assuredly won't work for alpine but debian may.
-The prefered 'docker way' to ugprade is:
+The preferred 'docker way' to upgrade is:

 1. Download the latest version of the image: `docker pull diginc/pi-hole`
 2. Throw away your container: `docker rm -f pihole`
  * **Warning** When removing your pihole container you may be stuck without DNS until step 3 - **docker pull** before you **docker rm -f** to avoid DNS inturruption **OR** always have a fallback DNS server configured in DHCP to avoid this problem all together.
  * If you care about your data (logs/customizations), make sure you have it volume mapped or it will be deleted in this step
-3. Start your container with the newer base image: `docker run <args> diginc/pi-hole` (`<args>` being your prefered run volumes and env vars)
+3. Start your container with the newer base image: `docker run <args> diginc/pi-hole` (`<args>` being your preferred run volumes and env vars)

 Why is this style of upgrading good?
 A couple reasons: Everyone is starting from the same base image which has been tested to know it works.
 No worrying about upgrading from A to B, B to C, or A to C is required when rolling out updates, it reducing complexity, and simply allows a 'fresh start' every time while preserving customizations with volumes.
 Basically I'm encouraging [phoenix servers](https://www.google.com/?q=phoenix+servers) principles for your containers.